Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Walk through the shark tunnel and explore the underwater world at the Adventure Aquarium.

-Located in Southern, NJ, Adventure Aquarium takes you on an exciting journey into the aquatic world.
-Though it’s geared towards younger audiences, as an avid animal lover, I had a blast there as well!
+Adventure Aquarium takes you on an exciting journey into the aquatic world.
+It’s located in Southern NJ.
+Although it’s geared towards younger audiences, I had a blast there as an avid animal lover!

-One of the aquarium’s most notable features, is their touch tanks.
-These let you explore such animals as small sharks, stingrays, and starfish.
+One of the aquarium’s most notable features is its touch tanks.
+These let you interact with small sharks, stingrays, and starfish.
 You get to touch these beautiful animals as they gracefully swim past you.
-It was definitely my personal favorite.
+It’s my favorite part of the aquarium.

-In the Shark realm, they even have a shark tunnel that you can walk through.
-As you do, you see all the beautiful sharks and other sea life swimming right above your head.
-It’s truly a delight for all lovers of the aquatic world!
+The aquarium even has a shark tunnel that you can walk through.
+As you do, you’ll see all the beautiful sharks and other sea life swimming right above your head.
+It’s truly a delight for all lovers of the aquatic world.

-If you get hungry, there are a few vendors inside the cafeteria where you can purchase burgers and fries.
-There’s even a small cafe area should you need to refuel to keep up with younger ones.
+There are a few vendors inside the cafeteria where you can purchase burgers and fries if you get hungry.
+There’s even a small cafe area, should you need to refuel to keep up with little ones.

 👉 Pro Tip: Visit their website ahead of time to see what’s happening on the day you plan on going.
 There are so many opportunities to feed some of the animals, as well as see new exhibits, that you want to take advantage of whatever’s happening.